gaurav8299/reliable-chunk-pipeline/README.md

-# Reliable Recording Chunking Pipeline — Completed Hackathon Submission
+# Reliable Recording Chunking Pipeline

 This repository contains a completed implementation for a fully robust, crash-resilient client-server recording pipeline.
 It ensures recording data stays accurate in all cases — no data loss, no silent failures, and recovers natively from connection drops and tab crashes.